 - ensure the implementation and quality of long term and medium term RSE schemes of work - ensure that all staff are confident in the skills to teach and discuss RSE issues - consider the needs of all pupils, and to achieve this, recognise that the school might need to address some issues specific to the school community - consult with staff, pupils and parents to inform RSE provision - access appropriate training - monitor and advise on RSE organisation, planning and resourcing across the school - ensure procedures for assessment, monitoring and evaluation are implemented. - Liaise with the named governor for PSHE/RSE.
-This is our safeguarding governor. - Liaise with any service provision to support aspects of sexual health - Review/update the policy on a two-year cycle (one year in the first instance).
+This is our safeguarding governor - Liaise with any service provision to support aspects of sexual health - Review/update the policy on a two-year cycle (with a light-touch check in the intermediate year).